Priyanshu-Prakash-Sharma/Techie-Guys/README.md

 * Simple, clean UI created using JavaFX.
 * Fetches study plans data in JSON format and displays them.
 * Ability to fetch and view study plans with dynamic interaction.
+* AI-driven personalized study plan suggestions based on user inputs and past performance.

 ## Technologies Used

 * **Java:** The core programming language used for the backend logic.
 * **JavaFX:** A GUI framework used to build the graphical user interface.
 * **JSON:** Used for managing and structuring study plans data.
+* **AI:** Utilized for personalizing study plans and adapting based on user performance.
 * **Maven:** Build automation tool used to manage dependencies.

 ## Setup and Installation